wangziqi2013/wangziqi2013.github.io/_posts/2018-05-05-Rethinking-TLB-Designs-in-Virtualized-Env-a-Vary-Large-Part-of-Mem-TLB.markdown

 Each TLB entry in POM-TLB is 16 bytes.
 It contains the virtual page number, physical page number, a valid bit, and attribute bits.
 An address space ID and virtual machine ID are also present to distinguish address translation between different processes and virtual machines.
-DRAM is assumed to be able to burst-read 64 bytes
+DRAM is assumed to be able to burst-read 64 bytes.
+Four POM-TLB entries can therefore be transferred from the DRAM to the data cache with short latency.
+POM-TLB also features a four-way set associative structure.
+Four elements in each set is stored compactly within the 64 byte burst read unit.
+When an address translation needs to probe POM-TLB, the MMU reads 64 bytes using the set index extracted from the virtual page number as well as the predicted page size class.
+Once the transfer finishes, a four-way comparison is performed in parallel.